Skalar/autoexec_bat/README.md

 # AutoexecBat

-AutoexecBat was written to aid organizing javascript code in Rails' asset pipeline.
+AutoexecBat was written to aid organizing and running javascript code using the Rails asset pipeline.

 The main idea is to organize all javascript code into separate namespaces and let a data-autoexec attribute determine which module to run.